-3. Select the Event Process to be imported and click OK.
-The Import Applications wizard (Figure 2.2.11) is shown.
-Selected the Applications and configurations to be exported and click Finish.
+Select the Event Process to be imported and click OK.
+The Import Applications wizard (Figure 2.2.11) is shown listing all the referred applications and configurations of all these applications.
+Select the Applications and configurations to be imported and click Finish.